asczech/2018-08-14-long_reads/_episodes/02-setup.md

 7. Clicking **Start** (green arrow) should now start Ubuntu and you will automatically login.
 8. It is now recommended to leave the host system alone and work only on the Ubuntu virtual machine.

 The image is a regular Ubuntu install, so if you install this on your laptop or desktop you can continue to use it.

+The password for the user is **genetwister** and the Ubuntu user has superuser access ('sudo').

 ## Installing the data and tools on your own Ubuntu